ParadexRelayer/Consumer-API-docs/readme.md

 ## Errors

-The consumer api will return a HTTP 200 response for most requests.
+The consumer API will return a HTTP 200 response for most requests.
 The returned data should be checked for the presence of an error field which indicates that there was a problem processing your request.
 An example error response is shown below.

 ```
 {